sertit/eoreader/docs/optical.md

 ## Implemented workarounds

-### Corrupted shapes in Maxar products
+### Corrupted shapes in Vantor products

-Some Maxar products have incoherent shapes between .IMD and .TIL files (see [this issue](https://github.com/sertit/eoreader/issues/242) for more information).
+Some Vantor products have incoherent shapes between .IMD and .TIL files (see [this issue](https://github.com/sertit/eoreader/issues/242) for more information).
 EOreader applies a workaround by updating on the spot the .IMD file to allow GDAL to correctly read the product.

-This can be blocked by setting `EOREADER_FIX_MAXAR` to `0` (as the raw product is altered and this behavior may not be desirable).
+This can be blocked by setting `EOREADER_FIX_VANTOR` to `0` (as the raw product is altered and this behavior may not be desirable).

 For now it doesn't work automatically on archived or cloud-stored products.